qichaolan/OptChain-v2/README.md

 # OptChain v2 - CopilotKit Integration

 This is an experimental CopilotKit-enabled version of the OptionChain web application.
-It wraps the existing FastAPI-based pages and adds AI-powered insights using CopilotKit and Google Gemini.
+It is a AI-powered stock option tools using CopilotKit and Google Gemini.

-**Note:** This is a standalone repository that works alongside the sibling `option` repository.

 ## Architecture